 Regardless of the type or location of the case, Scott believes that his role as an attorney is very similar to his role as a mediator – he wants to help you find solutions without the judge imposing those “solutions” on you.
 He believes that lawyers are first and foremost problem solvers.
 For Scott, this means trying to keep a dialogue going with opposing party or opposing counsel, and openly and honestly communicating with the client about potential outcomes if the case proceeds to trial and the types of cost (both financial and non-financial) involved.

 Scott strives to assist each and every client in reaching an amicable resolution, but he is also an experienced and gifted litigator who has taken hundreds of cases to trial and is more than ready to do that in your case.
 Scott will zealously and competently represent you if your case proceeds to trial.

 Scott is especially passionate about protecting children and victims of domestic violence.
 His background includes work at the Bringing Justice Home Project in Fort Collins, CO and the Pace Women’s Justice Center in White Plains, NY.
 Scott has also spoken at a number of conferences and seminars regarding domestic violence, date rape, teen dating violence, the impact of domestic violence on children, and the impact of divorce on children.

-Aside from his work, Scott enjoys spending time with his wife, 2 children, and German shepherd.
+Aside from his work, Scott enjoys spending time with his three children and enjoying the Colorado outdoors.

 - Family Law